-Join us Thursdays through Sundays for Science on the Bayshore!
+Join us Thursdays and Saturdays for Science on the Bayshore!
 During these workshops, we will be teaching bite-sized, hands-on, fun lessons about a variety of science topics.

 What is Science on the Bayshore?